Zoo Family

 Zoo Family is an Australian children's television series broadcast on the Nine Network on 23 June 1985.
-The series was produced by Crawford Productions.
-It was filmed at the Melbourne Zoo.
-It later premiered on Nickelodeon in the United States in 1987.
+The series was produced by Crawford Productions and filmed at the Melbourne Zoo.
+It was later shown in reruns on Nickelodeon in the United States.

 Synopsis

 Zoo Vet Dr. David Mitchell and his children Nick and Susie make the Royal Melbourne Zoo their home.